guotong1988/guotong1988.github.io/research/_posts/2022-01-01-drop-noise-for-ctr.md

 Then the trained model will inference 'aae' to class-A, and also will inference 'aaee' to class-A, according to the training data distribution.

+The reason for this example is: A little wrong-label data can lead to wrong inference for some kind of new data, but the wrong-label data can be found by self-predict-and-compare method.

 ### Conclusion